Page Created 05/2003

 This page shows several different techniques for installing my electrical pickup wipers.

-There is one set of three photos showing the parts used and then the installion of wipers on PSC caboose trucks that have a channel section bolster.
-The other set of two photos shows the installation of wipers on the insulated side of a Key F7.
+The first set of three photos shows the parts used and then the installion of wipers on PSC caboose trucks that have a channel section bolster.

 Hopefully the photos and captions are self-explanatory.
 If you have any questions please let me know.